jamesabels/Weekend-Brunch/README.md

     -   Use `require(”modules/file_name”);` to access a module in another Javascript file

-    -   Place non-modular in `app/vendor` so that it doesn't get wrapped into a module
+    -   Place non-modular code in `app/vendor` so that it doesn't get wrapped into a module

-    -   Place Third Party Code in `app/vendor/libs` so that it doesn't get wrapped into a module
+    -   Place Third Party code in `app/vendor/libs` so that it doesn't get wrapped into a module